keviin0/CSA-Calculator/README.md

 -------------------------------------------------
 Siddhant Ranka  - This week, I did meet my goal of fixing the README.
-Github shouws I have made a large number of significant commits to this README to make it more concise and organized.
+Github shouws I have made a large number of significant commits to this README by organizing our reflections, helping write the team goal and assignments, and by writing out all the instructions to run the code.

 -------------------------------------------------
 Aditya Surapaneni